As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Zoisite fossils can be found in Owyhee, just 9 miles south of Bruneau, or in Bonneville County, in the northwestern part of Willow Creek.

-Some other good locations include the Vallet County, south Fork of Gold Creek, in Blaine County, at the Trail Creek, just east of Sun Valley, or the Bayhorse area in the Custer County.
+Some other good locations include Vallet County, the south Fork of Gold Creek, in Blaine County, Trail Creek, just east of Sun Valley, or the Bayhorse area in Custer County.
 The Lost River Range near Mackay is also filled with fossils.

 - Smithsonian Handbooks: Rocks & Minerals

 - Gemstone & Crystal Properties (Quick Study Home)

 - Ultimate Explorer Field Guide: Rocks and Minerals (National Geographic Kids)